 Like Home Chef, HelloFresh is one of the most popular meal kit delivery services in the industry.
 It’s a more affordable option, since prices start at $3.32 per serving, with plans that include Vegetarian, Pescatarian, and Family-Friendly.

 HelloFresh also lets you swap proteins and sides.
 The cuisine is primarily American with some Mexican, Pan-Asian, and Mediterranean-inspired dishes.
-It has a larger menu than Home Chef, with 50+ recipes each week.
+It has a larger menu than Home Chef, with 100+ recipes and market items each week.

 Home Chef vs. Green Chef